The Festival State comes alive again. It’s that time of the year.

 The pitched yet small circus tent at Rymill Park at Adelaide East End has become a symbol.

 Even if you cut yourself from the media, the sight of the tent as you enter the city precinct form the East brings a smile.
-The Fringe is in town.
+The tent screams the Fringe is in town.

 The Little Two